Jarrod Sammis: Political career

-Political positions
+Political positions and Accomplishments

-During his tenure, Sammis voted against the Affordable Heat Act, a bill which regulates the importation of fossil heating fuels into Vermont in order to reduce greenhouse gas emissions.
+During his tenure, Sammis voted against the Affordable Heat Act, a bill which put an additional tax on heating fuels in Vermont.
 He also opposed the merger of Castleton University, Northern Vermont University, and Vermont Technical College into a single university, Vermont State University.

-According to the Vermont Daily Chronicle, he has also been a "strong defender of Libraries of the Vermont State College System, and has worked to keep herbicides out of Lake Bomoseen".
-He is a member of the House Committee on Commerce and Economic Development.
+According to the Vermont Daily Chronicle, Sammis was a "strong defender of Libraries of the Vermont State College System, and has worked to keep herbicides out of Lake Bomoseen".
+Sammis was also described as "a strong advocate of programs promoting substance abuse recovery."

-During the press conference for this party switch, Sammis stated his intention of introducing a bill which would "forbid the Vermont National Guard from being deployed overseas without a formal federal declaration of war".
+Sammis was a member of the House Committee on Commerce and Economic Development, where he contributed to projects such as escrow deposit bonds, workers compensation, and workforce development.

+Sammis also submitted/supported bills that included: legislative and executive term limits, employment protections for volunteer firefighters and emergency medical personnel, expanding workers’ compensation coverage for firefighters with cancer, the creating the Vermont Office of Film and Creative Media, expanding apprenticeship and other workforce opportunities, and creating an income tax exemption for all retired military and military survivor benefit income.

+Sammis later submitted a House concurrent resolution in memory of former Castleton State College Dean of Education Honoree Fleming, deceased wife of author and Castleton resident Ron Powers.
+The resolution passed as Act R-232, and is now on permanent display at the Honoree Flemming Memorial in Jeffords Hall at the Vermont State University Castleton Campus.

+Sammis also endorsed the creation of "Ken Squier Day" in memory of his former employer from the Radio Vermont Group.

+In May 2023, Sammis was invited as a legislative guest to the New York State Assembly by Assembly Member Matt Simpson (New York politician).
+Simpson later described how "Jarrod has worked and volunteered with many groups across our lovely states," later highlighting Sammis's diversity across various fields, organizations, and nonprofits.
+Simpson later described how Sammis's "family roots flow between Vermont and upstate New York, particularly Ticonderoga."

 Party switch

-At a press conference on May 3, 2023, Sammis announced he was officially switching to the Libertarian Party, becoming the only Libertarian state legislator in the country, and the first Libertarian member of the Vermont Legislature since Neil Randall, who was elected to the state house as a Libertarian in 1998 and left the party in 2000.
-Sammis claimed that he ran a joint Republican-Libertarian fusion ticket, though this was not listed on the ballot.
+At a press conference on May 3, 2023, Sammis announced he was officially switching to the Libertarian Party, becoming the only Libertarian state legislator in the entirety of the United States, and the first Libertarian member of the Vermont Legislature since Neil Randall, who was elected to the state house as a Libertarian in 1998 and left the party in 2000.
 Sammis's switch was supported by high-ranking members of the Libertarian Party of Vermont and the Libertarian National Committee.
 He also distanced himself from the Mises Caucus, a prominent group within the Libertarian Party.

-The switch was criticized by state Republican officials, particularly Helm, who stated "[Sammis] doesn’t seem to want to abide by any rules of the House or any of that, from what other legislators tell me.
-People call me and tell me, 'Why’d you send me this guy?'"
+The switch was criticized by state Republican officials, which Sammis later dismissed as a "compliment".

+During the press conference for this party switch, Sammis stated his intention of introducing a bill referred to as "Defend the Guard", which would "forbid the Vermont National Guard from being deployed overseas without a formal federal declaration of war".